lpsinger/userguide/analysis/searches.rst

 based analysis pipelines that rapidly identify compact binary merger events, with :math:`\lesssim 1` minute latencies.
-They use discrete banks of waveform templates to cover the target parameter space of compact binaries, with all pipelines covering the mass ranges corresponding to BNS, NS-BH, and stellar mass BBH systems.
-However, GstLAL and PyCBC Live and SPIIR also include intermediate-mass BBH systems and the O3 banks differ in detail from pipeline to pipeline.
+They use discrete banks of waveform templates to cover the target parameter space of compact binaries, with all pipelines covering the mass ranges corresponding to :term:`BNS`, :term:`NSBH`, and :term:`BBH` systems.

 A coincident analysis is performed by all pipelines, where candidate events are extracted separately from each detector via matched-filtering and later